sam-gowland/growth_rates/README.md

 ### Note on example_data
 Sometimes in science (especially when working with tiny bugs with messy computers for brains!) things don't go as planned.
 This dataset is messy, with a lot of missing or poor growth curves, which has resulted in many gaps in our final parameter fits as seen above.
 While these data represent a disappointing day for a scientist, they comprised a great training dataset to use when building this platform to ensure that messy data doesn't trip up analysis and that fitting parameters are tuned well!
-Hopefully, all of the datasets you analyze with this package will look better than this example. :)
+Hopefully, all of the datasets you analyze with this script will look better than this example. :)

+## Extensibility
+One of the primary motivations for this script is the ability to automate analysis of growth rate data in high-throughput.
+As such, it's designed to accept and analyze as many data files as you'd like to give it at once.
+For best results, make sure all variable column labels match across all analyzed files.

 ## To-do
 ### Possible future updates:
 * Providing additional import functionality for a range of Excel raw data formats
 * Adding API support for plugging into larger experimental workflows that use growth parameters for model training
-* Graphical outputs
+* More graphical outputs
 * Adding support for fitting growth data to the Gompertz curve
 * More metadata functionality when analyzing large datasets with many experiments